Rare but beautiful: The art of snow

 When snow feels cold as ice

-During the 1830s, the renowned woodblock printmaker Utagawa Kuniyoshi made a series of paintings that collectively tell the story of Nichiren, one of the most influential and controversial monks in Buddhist history.
+In the 1830s, renowned woodblock printmaker Utagawa Kuniyoshi made a series of paintings that collectively tell the story of Nichiren, one of the most influential and controversial monks in Buddhist history.

 A man is walking uphill through the snow, past a leafless tree.
 He is wearing a white hat and a faded coat.
 It is snowing heavily.
 At the bottom of the hill, a coastal village and the sea are visible.